NSW Skills Board

 Membership

-Members of the NSW Skills Board are appointed by the Minister of Skills and Training and NSW Cabinet.
+Members of the NSW Skills Board are appointed by the Minister for Skills, TAFE and Tertiary Education and NSW Cabinet.
 They have been selected for their sound knowledge of skills and higher education, high-level experience of market operations, and strong understanding of financial, risk and project management.

 The current members of the Board are: